 State of Linux Gaming in 2021

-A decade ago, only a handful of native Linux AAA games supports Linux natively.
-The only native AAA game that I can remember back then was Amnesia, and the rest were indie games such as Frogatto and SuperTux.
-Wine was still in its infancy but very promising (it can run Starcraft 2!)
+A decade ago, there were only a handful of native Linux AAA games available in the market.
+The only native AAA game that I can remember back then was Amnesia, and the rest were indie games where the majority are fairly new and are made under the FOSS license where most development are done as a hobby.